How is Universal Credit paid?

 • having a baby

-It is your responsibility to report a change of circumstance promptly, but it may benefit you to bring forward or delay changes where possible.
+It is your responsibility to report a change of circumstance promptly, but it may be a good idea to bring forward or delay any circumstantial changes where possible.

 Privacy Overview